lperusa7/ENVS-193DS_homework-03/README.md

 ## General Information

-This repository is for my homework 3 assignment for my Env S 193DS class.
-In this assignment, we explored our personal data by creating visualizations, a boxplot and a table.
-We also created a affective visualization and in Problem 3 we conducted a statistical critique on a published paper.
+This repository is for my Homework 3 assignment for Environmental Studies 193DS.
+In this assignment, I analyzed personal data by creating visualizations, including a boxplot and a summary table.
+I also developed an affective visualization, and in Problem 3, I conducted a statistical critique of a published study.

 ## Data and File Information